SublimeText/LaTeXTools/docs/keybindings.md

 **Keybinding:** <kbd>shift+escape</kbd>

 This will show the LaTeXTools build panel, including any messages from the previous build.
-This is useful if you have hidden the build panel, either using the `hide_build_panel` setting or by pressing <kbd>escape</kbd> when the panel is visible.
+This is useful if build panel is not shown automatically due to `show_panel_on_build` setting or hidden by pressing <kbd>escape</kbd>.

 ## Removing temporary files from build